-5.5.4 Shooting Kit and Rifle Stand
+5.6.4 Shooting Kit and Rifle Stand

-A shooting kit, chair or rifle stand may be used as a rifle rest between shots in the standing position, providing no part of the stand is taller than the competitor's shoulders when he/she is standing.
+A shooting kit, chair or rifle stand may be used as a rifle rest between shots in the standing position, providing no part of the stand is taller than the competitor's shoulders when they are standing.
 The shooting kit, chair or rifle stand may not be of such size or construction as to interfere with other competitors.
 When used as a rifle rest or cartridge holder (kneeling position), the kit, chair or stand may be placed forward of the firing line.
 When using a rifle stand, competitors must take special care to be sure the muzzle of the rifle, when the rifle rests on the stand, is not pointed towards or near another competitor.
 If a rifle cradle is attached to a rifle stand, it should be placed no higher than one-third of the distance between the floor and the competitor's shoulders (to prevent stands from easily tipping over and damaging rifles).
-The competitor must hold any rifle placed on top of the shooting stand; a rifle may not be allowed to rest freely on top of a shooting stand.
-When not used as a rifle rest or cartridge holder (kneeling), the kit, or stand may not be placed forward of the firing line.
+The competitor must hold any rifle placed on top of the shooting stand; a rifle rest or cartridge holder (kneeling), the kit, or stand may not be placed forward of the firing line.

-5.5.5 Shooting Mat
+5.6.5 Shooting Mat

-A shooting mat consisting of one or more pieces of material may be used in the prone or kneeling positions, provided that all items placed under any part of the competitor's body may not exceed a maximum thickness of 5 cm (2 in.) when measured together and that the mat is not constructed or used to provide artificial support.
-A folded mat may be placed under all or part of a competitor's position provided the thickness of any folded portion of the mat does not exceed 5 cm (2 in.).
+A shooting mat consisting of one or more pieces of material may be used in the prone or kneeling positions, provided that all items placed under any part of the competitor's body may not exceed a maximum thickness of 5.0 cm (2 in.) when measured together and that the mat is not constructed or used to provide artificial support.
+A folded mat may be placed under all, or part of a competitor's position provided the thickness of any folded portion of the mat does not exceed 5.0 cm (2 in.).
 Placement of the mat must not interfere with other competitors.

-5.5.6 Sound Producing and Communications Systems
+5.6.6 Sound Producing and Communications Systems

 Competitors may only wear sound reducing devices on the firing line.
 Competitors may not wear sound-enhancing or receiving devices on or immediately behind the firing points during preparation and competition periods.
-Competitors may use personal mobile phones or other hand-held electronic devices (i.e. tablets, etc.) on the firing line, provided they are not used for communications purposes (must be placed in airplane mode).
+Competitors may use personal mobile phones or other hand-held electronic devices (i.e., tablets, etc.) on the firing line, provided they are not used for communications purposes (must be placed in airplane mode).
 Competitors may use timers or mobile phones with timer apps, but any timers that make audible sounds are not permitted.
 Spectators and match officials may have mobile phones, but phones must be in the silent mode.

-5.5.7 Headgear and Blinders
+5.6.7 Headgear and Blinders

-It is permitted to wear a cap, hat or visor or to use blinders that comply with Rules 5.5.8 or 5.5.9.
+It is permitted to wear a cap, hat, or visor or to use blinders that comply with Rules 5.6.8 or 5.9.9.

-5.5.8 Rear Sight Blinder
+5.6.8 Rear Sight Blinder